How to Grow Garlic

 Click here for a printable version of this handout

 1. Plant cloves directly in the ground about 4-6 weeks before the soil freezes (the soil usually freezes in mid to late December in Connecticut).
-Each clove will produce one plant with a single bulb - which may in turn contain up to ten to twelve cloves.
+We recommend planting this year between Halloween and Thanksgiving.

 4. Remove all traces of weeds; they'll easily win out over garlic's grass-like foliage.

-5. Plant only the largest cloves from the bulb, and discard any that are pitted or tinged blue-green - both are signs of mold.
+5. Plant the largest cloves from the bulb, and discard any that are pitted or tinged blue-green - both are signs of mold.

-6. Set unpeeled cloves, pointy end up, 2 inches deep and 4-6 inches apart.
-Rows should be about 14-18 inches apart.
+6. Set unpeeled cloves, pointy end up, 2 inches deep and 6 inches apart.
+Rows should be about 10-12 inches apart.

 9. Provide an inch of water a week.
 Either in the form of rain or hand watering.
 Do not overwater garlic.